qooqu/CourtFormTool/index.md

 ## the problem

 Court forms are a pain.
-If we dig in to the process of filling these forms, we'll find two major issues:
+The typical process for filling these forms has two major issues:

 -   tedium
--   data organization and availability
+-   data organization

 The typical process looks like this:

-1. First, you have to dig through your emails and notes to gather all the relevant info.
+1. First, you dig through your emails and notes to gather all the relevant info.
-1. Then you have to do a bunch of mental gymnastics to decide what info goes where.
+1. Then you do a bunch of mental gymnastics to decide what info goes where.
 1. Then you have to type it all in.
 And a lot of the info gets repeated across multiple forms, so you have to type it over and over.

 In the end, the info is in your pdf forms.
-This is an improvement to having it scattered throughout the original emails and notes, but we can do better.
-We also haven't necessarily mapped the original source (email, note) to each piece of data entered into a pdf.
+This is an improvement over having it scattered throughout the original emails and notes, but it's not searchable or easy to extract for use elsewhere.
+We also haven't necessarily mapped the original source (email, note) to each piece of data entered into the pdf.

 ## the solution